MS Queensland & the Royal Commission

 How can I make a submission?

 Submissions can be made using the form available on the Royal Commission’s website.
 If you need assistance in making a submission, you can contact the Royal Commission on the contact details listed below.
-There will be a legal advisory service and advocacy support for people who want/need assistance to make a submission (this information is yet to be advised).

 Disability Royal Commission contact details:

 - by email at DRCenquiries@royalcommission.gov.au

 - by telephone on 1800 517 199 (9:00am to 5:00pm Monday to Friday AEDT excluding public holidays)

 - by post at GPO Box 1422, Brisbane Qld 4001